neuaa/opensand-docker/README.md

         sudo sand-manager -i

  The orchestrator automatically launch sand-manager but there could be some problems with the GUI part.
-In case of problem, remove the GUI, kill the sand-manager (pkill sand-manager) process and re-try the sand-manager -i command.
+A timer expires when the architecture is wide.
+In case of problem, remove the current GUI, kill the sand-manager (pkill sand-manager) process and re-try the sand-manager -i command.

 **While simulation running, you can modify some parameters by**